amirrajan/nodejs-against-humanity/README.md

     git push heroku master

-Assign a dyno to your app:

-    heroku ps:scale web=1

-Enable websockets (currently in beta):

-    heroku labs:enable websockets

 Open the app (same as opening it in the browser):

     heroku open

 And your app should be up on Heroku.

-##Signing up, and deploying to Azure

-###Documentation

-From windowsazure.com, click Documentation, click Developer Center, click node.js, then click the Learn More button which will take you here:

-http://www.windowsazure.com/en-us/develop/nodejs/tutorials/create-a-website-(mac)/ (if you're on a Mac, looks like the link is contextual)

-Install the command line tools from here:

-http://www.windowsazure.com/en-us/downloads/#cmd-line-tools (on Windows, be sure to install the cross platform command line interface...not the powershell version)

-From the command line, first download your publish settings (this will redirect you to a website):

-    azure account download

-After the `.publishsettings` file is downloaded, you'll need to import it:

-    azure acount import %pathtofile%

-Next create the site, with a git backed repository:

-    azure site create %uniquesitename% --git

-Deploy site:

-    git push azure master

-List of your websites:

-    azure site list

-And your app should be up on Azure.